diaoquesang/Paper-List-for-Medical-Anomaly-Detection/README.md

 <details close>
 <summary><b>📋 Abstract (Click to Expand)</b></summary>
+Segmentation masks of pathological areas are useful in many medical applications, such as brain tumour and stroke management.
+Moreover, healthy counterfactuals of diseased images can be used to enhance radiologists’ training files and to improve the interpretability of segmentation models.
+In this work, we present a weakly supervised method to generate a healthy version of a diseased image and then use it to obtain a pixel-wise anomaly map.
+To do so, we start by considering a saliency map that approximately covers the pathological areas, obtained with ACAT.
+Then, we propose a technique that allows to perform targeted modifications to these regions, while preserving the rest of the image.
+In particular, we employ a diffusion model trained on healthy samples and combine Denoising Diffusion Probabilistic Model (DDPM) and Denoising Diffusion Implicit Model (DDIM) at each step of the sampling process.
+DDPM is used to modify the areas affected by a lesion within the saliency map, while DDIM guarantees reconstruction of the normal anatomy outside of it.
+The two parts are also fused at each timestep, to guarantee the generation of a sample with a coherent appearance and a seamless transition between edited and unedited parts.
+We verify that when our method is applied to healthy samples, the input images are reconstructed without significant modifications.
+We compare our approach with alternative weakly supervised methods on the task of brain lesion segmentation, achieving the highest mean Dice and IoU scores among the models considered.
 </details>

 - [[MICCAI 2024]](https://arxiv.org/pdf/2403.08464) **Diffusion Models with Implicit Guidance for Medical Anomaly Detection** [:octocat:](https://github.com/ci-ber/thor_ddpm)